ElijahCodes12345/animepahe-api/readme.md

 You may edit these values as you see fit.

 If `REDIS_URL` is not provided, the API will still work without caching.

+## Rate Limiting

+This API includes optional rate limiting that only activates when the `RATE_LIMIT_SECRET` environment variable is set.
+This allows you to add rate limiting to your own deployment (like your Vercel instance) without affecting other people who might host their own instances.

+To enable rate limiting on your deployment:
+1. Set a unique `RATE_LIMIT_SECRET` value (e.g., a random UUID)
+2. Configure `RATE_LIMIT_MAX` (default: 100 requests per window)
+3. Configure `RATE_LIMIT_WINDOW` in seconds (default: 900 seconds = 15 minutes)
+4. Configure `REDIS_URL` for persistent rate limiting across server instances (recommended for production use)

+**Note**: Rate limiting requires Redis to function properly.
+If `REDIS_URL` is not configured, rate limiting will be automatically disabled even if `RATE_LIMIT_SECRET` is set.
+This ensures that other deployments without Redis continue to work normally.

+When rate limiting is active, the API will return HTTP 429 status codes when limits are exceeded, along with rate limit headers:
+- `X-RateLimit-Limit`: Maximum requests per window
+- `X-RateLimit-Remaining`: Requests remaining in current window
+- `X-RateLimit-Reset`: Time when the current window resets

 ## API Endpoints